Sure, you are talented, but promotions are for personality more than ability. If you're eager, thoughtful and perma-motivated, you're in with a shout.

-All in, all or nothing perfectionism can hamper your changes of promotion.
+All in, all or nothing perfectionism can hamper your chances of promotion.
 If you're pulling it off, envy creates silent enemies.
 If your perfectionism is causing delays, that'll annoy people.

 If you want to get ahead, try and lose a bit of the perfectionism.
 Because if you are a total perfectionist, being in charge of people is going to do your head in, for sure!

 Takeaway: You don’t need to be perfect.
-Just consistently really good.
+Just consistently good.

-It's nigh on impossible to fake all this and there are no easy hacks.
-You have to really want it, and go after it representing your authentic self.
+It's nigh on impossible to fake all this, and there are no easy hacks.
+You have to want it, and go after it representing your authentic self.
 If you're organised and unfailingly enthusiastic in the face of adversity, you're most of the way there.